 When playing with compression settings on raster image formats, be sure to experiment with WebP and AVIF formats to see if you can deliver the same image in a small footprint as compared to older formats.

 You want to be careful not to overcompress raster images, though.
 A good solution is to use an image optimization CDN to find the best compression settings for you, but an alternative may be to use tools like Butteraugli to estimate visual differences so that you don't encode images too aggressively and lose too much quality.

 Some tips and techniques to keep in mind as you work on optimizing your images:

 - Prefer vector formats: vector images are resolution and scale independent, which makes them a perfect fit for the multi-device and high-resolution world.

 - Minify and compress SVG assets: XML markup produced by most drawing applications often contains unnecessary metadata which can be removed; Ensure that your servers are configured to apply GZIP compression for SVG assets.

-- Prefer WebP over older raster formats: WebP images will usually be far smaller than older images.
+- Prefer WebP or AVIF over older raster formats: WebP and AVIF images will usually be far smaller than older image formats.

 - Pick best raster image format: determine your functional requirements and select the one that suits each particular asset.

 - Experiment with optimal quality settings for raster formats: don't be afraid to dial down the "quality" settings, the results are often very good and byte savings are significant.

 - Remove unnecessary image metadata: many raster images contain unnecessary metadata about the asset: geo information, camera information, and so on.
 Use appropriate tools to strip this data.

 - Serve scaled images: resize images and ensure that the "display" size is as close as possible to the "natural" size of the image.
 Pay close attention to large images in particular, as they account for largest overhead when resized!